jfaraudo/Monte_Carlo_Metropolis_Examples/README.md

 Examples of Monte Carlo simulations in Physics using Metropolis algorithm:

+- Lennard-Jones system at fixed density and temperature
 - Ideal two state model
 - Ising 2D model (interacting spins in absence of external magnetic field)